What to look for in sales dialing software

 When I started building the local sales machine at Foursquare, I looked at a market map of almost every single dialing software out there.
-Things that stood alone, widgets in CRMs, physical VOIP phones, mobile apps, and everything in between.
+Things that stood alone, widgets in CRMs, physical VOIP phones from companies like Fusion Connect, mobile apps, and everything in between.
 It was an arduous process that I wouldn’t wish on anyone.
 One of the main reasons we started BuildingTheSalesMachine was to help people in the same position make an educated and informed decision when setting up their operation.
 Picking your CRM is hard enough, and when it comes time to add a dialer to the equation, you can get overwhelmed.
 Below is a great roundup of what to look for in sales dialing software by Kyle Porter (CEO of SalesLoft) – they are not only one of our great sponsors, but also have great content on their blog that I wanted to share with you.

 You shouldn’t need me to tell you the importance of phone calls in sales development (we’ll leave that to the top analysts in the space).